atomgomba/orangebox/docs/scripts.rst

                             Optional path to an output file (otherwise use standard output) (default: None) -i LOG_INDEX, --index LOG_INDEX
-                            Log index number (In case of merged input) (default: 1) -v                    Control verbosity (can be used multiple times) (default: 0)
+                            Log index number (In case of merged input) (default: 1) -a, --allow-invalid-header
+                            Allow skipping of badly formatted headers (default: False) -v                    Control verbosity (can be used multiple times) (default: 0)

 `bbsplit`